Johnson-blip02/Full-Stack-Beauty-Store/README.md

+To run this project cd into the API folder and do dotnet run

 Brief Introduction for Beauty Store Local NZ
 This Full-Stack project is an E-Commerce platform for beauty products.
 It is designed to replicate the functions of a typical beauty store, allowing users to view products, place orders, check out, and view their purchased orders.
 The inspiration for this project came from my desire to design my own store and visualize what it might look like.